How to start a business

 Getting started is the fun part.
 But it also brings its challenges.
 Our guide should help you consider all aspects of setting up a business.

-Can you offer something others can't to make your business stand out?
+Can you offer something others cannot, to make your business stand out?
+Read on to learn how you could add a competitive edge to your business.

 Write a business plan

-It doesn't need to be the fanciest document, but be clear about what you want to achieve and what you will need to do as a business owner for it to be a success.
+It does not need to be the fanciest document, but be clear about what you want to achieve and what you will need to do as a business owner for it to be a success.
+Important things to consider include:

 • What will you sell?